Fun Serving Ideas for a 4th of July Picnic

 Potluck Recipe Swap

-If you're hosting a potluck, ask guests to bring their signature dishes and send the recipes to you ahead of time.
+If you're hosting a 4th of July potluck, ask guests to bring their signature dishes and send the recipes to you ahead of time.
 Print the recipes on white and blue paper, roll the pages together, and tie with red ribbon (or download and print our free recipe cards).
 Make enough recipe scrolls to send home with your guests to keep the deliciousness going all summer long—and beyond.